 - Lunch Bunch – Fourth Tuesday of every month

 Join us for a lunch gathering and grief support.
 We will gather at a local restaurant.
 Please call us to register.

 This educational support group meets over a four-week period and unites individuals experiencing a similar loss.

 This program, generally offered in November, prepares individuals who have experienced a loss with strategies and tips for grief during the holiday season.

 Please call 336-475-5444 to register for all programs.

 Blessing of the Hands for Caregivers and Providers

 Hospice of Davidson County spiritual counselors offer a program for caregivers and other nurses, aides, volunteers and local healthcare providers, to honor their grief in caring for the sick and terminally ill.
-This program invites healthcare providers to share their grief experiences together while remembering the important work they do in supporting patients at end of life.
+This program invites healthcare providers to share their grief experiences together while remembering the important work they do in supporting patients at the end of life.
 This program is best suited for long-term care facilities, healthcare agencies, physician’s offices, and other non-profit agencies whose work impacts patients daily.

 For more information about current events and programs, please visit News and Events.